theintern/intern-tutorial/README.md

 - `npm run build` - runs `npm run compile` and `npm run copy` in parallel
 - `npm run build:watch` - runs `npm run compile:watch` and `npm run copy:watch`
   in parallel
-- `npm test` - builds the application and runs Intern
+- `npm test` - builds the application and runs Intern (These will fail!
+Read on.)

 _In order for the demo application to work properly during the tutorial, make sure that you access it using a real web server.
 Like most applications, it will